astron8t/legacy-algorithm-code/README.md

 # teachmyself_codes
-Codes designed in the process of self-teaching
+Codes designed in processes of self-teaching